MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/creating-and-executing-a-simple-command.md

 mtps_version: v=office.15
 ---

-# Creating and Executing a Simple Command
+# Creating and executing a simple command

 **Applies to**: Access 2013, Office 2013